The Food Act 2008, which came into effect on 23 October 2009, is the principal food legislation within Western Australia.

 If you have any questions or concerns regarding the information contained within these guidelines, please contact the City's Health department on 9272 0648 between 8.30am & 4.30pm, Monday to Friday.

 It is mandatory for all food businesses to notify and, if required, register with the City using the prescribed Notification/ Registration form.
-This form must be completed and returned to the City of Bayswater by:
+This form must also be completed if any changes are made to food handling activities or the ownership of a currently registered food business.

 Temporary food businesses (eg. sausage sizzles, cake stalls) are required to apply for approval 21 days before the event.